Skip to contents

 .hidden_1 <- "but this will not"

-#> Warning: Detected objects: visible_1, visible_2
+#> Warning: Objects in global environment: visible_1, visible_2

 The output indicates that the script has detected visible_1 and visible_2 in the global environment, and issues a warning to suggest that the R session may be contaminated.

-There are two arguments to check_globalenv():
+There are two arguments to check_globalenv_objects():

 • action specifies what the function should do if an issue is detected.
 There are four allowed values: error, warn (the default), message, and none.

-• allow is a character vector used to specify the rules that are used to decide which objects should trigger an action.
+• allow_globalenv_objects is a character vector used to specify the rules that are used to decide which objects should trigger an action.
 A variable name that is included in the allow list will not trigger an action.
-There is a special case: allow = NULL will apply the same rule that ls() uses when listing the contents of the global environment: variables that start with a . will be ignored, and will not trigger an action.
+There is a special case: allow_globalenv_objects = NULL will apply the same rule that ls() uses when listing the contents of the global environment: variables that start with a . will be ignored, and will not trigger an action.

 The example below illustrates how both of these actions are used.
-Here, the action taken will be to print a message rather than a warning; and by setting the allow argument to an empty string, any variable in the global environment will trigger the message, even the “hidden” ones:
+Here, the action taken will be to print a message rather than a warning; and by setting the allow_globalenv_objects argument to an empty string, any variable in the global environment will trigger the message, even the “hidden” ones:

-sessioncheck::check_globalenv(action = "message", allow = "")
+sessioncheck::check_globalenv_objects(action = "message", allow_globalenv_objects = "")

-#> Detected objects: .hidden_1, .Random.seed, visible_1, visible_2
+#> Objects in global environment: .hidden_1, .Random.seed, visible_1, visible_2

 This time we notice that the check detects the visible_1 and visible_2 like last time, but it now detects two hidden variables: the .hidden_1 variable that I created earlier, and also the .Random.seed variable that R uses to store the state of the random number generator.